zebrunner/community-edition/docs/user-guide.md

 <parameter name="jenkinsRegressionScheduling" value="H 2 * * *" />
 ```
 * Commit and merge.
-* After Scan is finished (automatic or manual) Carina-Demo-Regression-Pipeline is created and sheduled to run periodically in Jenkins.
+* After scan is finished (automatic or manual) Carina-Demo-Regression-Pipeline is created and sheduled to run periodically in Jenkins.

 ### Delete a Cron

-* Open each TestNG suite xml file(s) and remove declaration of "jenkinsRegressionPipeline" property.
+* Open <b>each</b> TestNG suite xml file(s) and remove declaration of "jenkinsRegressionPipeline" property.
 * Commit and merge.
 * Ask your administrator to delete Cron job in Jenkins